 By shelling out just under $4, you’ll be able to dabble in one of the fiercest turn-based battles out there.
 Here you can seamlessly destroy the competition by employing a vast array of weapons and customization options.
 You could take up the Vulcan gun or Cruise Missile to get the dastardly deed done.
 There are 32 single-player levels as well as an additional 32 campaign maps thrown into the amalgamation.

 And if you like to up the ante, you can exploit any one of the 3 difficulty levels.
 You’ll even be able to see a trio of gameplay modes namely Campaign, Multiplayer and Freeplay featured here.
-Lastly, this title can be played via your trusty Apple iPhone, iPod touch and iPad.
+Lastly, Star Hogs: Online and Campaign Battles can be played via your trusty Apple iPhone, iPod touch and iPad.